BlazorFluentUI/BlazorFluentUI/README.md

 https://pkgs.dev.azure.com/blazor-fluentui/5355f597-190a-4424-83da-cd89cd362a24/_packaging/DevChannel/nuget/v3/index.json
 ```
 For a more detailed tutorial, head over to our [Public Feed](https://dev.azure.com/blazor-fluentui/Blazor%20FluentUI/_packaging?_a=feed&feed=DevChannel), click on "Connect To Feed" and select the platform.

+## Breaking Changes for v5.0 (net5)
+#### Renaming all the stuff
+Every project has dropped the 'Blazor' precix and is now called FluentUI...
+Every component has dropped the 'BFU' prefix and is now on par with it's FluentUI React counterpart (or will be soon)

 ## Breaking Changes for v4.0 (net5)